solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/samples/03_03_Python_Language_Support.md

 #### Use the Azure SDK management library to create a Flexible Server database

-In this section, we'll create a Flexible Server database using the Azure SDK for Python.
+In this section, we will create a Flexible Server database using the Azure SDK for Python.

 >![Note icon](media/note.png "Note") **Note:** The ability to create resource groups and the [PostgreSQL Flexible Server instances](https://learn.microsoft.com/azure/postgresql/flexible-server/quickstart-create-server-python-sdk) are also available in the SDK.